 In the 1960s, 70s, 80s, 90s, and early 2000s there were pictures of additional builds on the back of LEGO® boxes.
-There was a note that said you could build any of those exciting models with that set.
+On the box was, “Build any of these exciting models with this set.”
 There were no instructions for these alternate builds, until now.